Undev/redmine_close_button/README.markdown

 - zh    by Anson Chen
 - zh-TW by Anson Chen
 - es    by Octavio Fuenzalida
+- it    by Cipparello

 Contributions are welcome!

 ## Changelog

+### 0.0.5

+- New translations added

 ### 0.0.4